Windows 10 update will help your device reach its full potential — here's how

 The new feature can be accessed via the Windows 10 Settings menu app, where users will be able to select specific use cases for their devices.
 According to the preview, there will be six categories for users to choose from: gaming, family, creativity, schoolwork, entertainment and business.

 Depending on what was picked, Windows 10 will create a personalised experience around them.
-For example, gaming will recommend titles you haven't played yet on Xbox Game Pass for PC, the family category will tighten up security and make safety settings more transparent across multiple accounts, and picking business will automatically start tracking expenses and managing customers.
+For example, the gaming category will recommend titles you haven't played yet (which may include games on Xbox Game Pass for PC), the family category will tighten up security and make safety settings more transparent across multiple accounts, and picking business will automatically start tracking expenses and managing customers.

 These software level tweaks aren't nearly as exciting as Microsoft bringing Xbox Series X's Auto HDR feature to PC.
 That said, it isn't stated if the new feature will optimise the device's software or hardware to reduce battery usage or make its display better suited for gaming or entertainment.
 Here's hoping.